 The most conservative long-term treatment for Ménière’s disease in the U.S. involves adhering to a reduced-sodium diet and using medication that helps control water retention (diuretics or “water pills”).
 The goal of this treatment is to reduce inner-ear fluid pressure.
 Some physicians, more commonly outside of the U.S., also weigh the potential efficacy of using betahistine HCl (Serc) as a vestibular suppressant for Ménière’s disease.5

 Medications can be used during an attack to reduce the vertigo, nausea/vomiting or both.
-Some drugs used for this include diazepam (Valium), promethazine (Phenergan), dimen¬hydrinate (Dramamine Original Formula), and meclizine hydrochloride (Antivert, Dramamine Less Drowsy Formula).
+Some drugs used for this include diazepam (Valium), lorazepam (Ativan), promethazine (Phenergan), dimenhydrinate (Dramamine Original Formula), and meclizine hydrochloride (Antivert, Dramamine Less Drowsy Formula).

 Vestibular rehabilitation therapy (VRT) is sometimes used to help with the imbalance that can plague people between attacks.
 Its goal is to help retrain the ability of the body and brain to process balance information.
 When successful, this can help a person regain confidence in the ability to move about.

 When conservative treatments don’t work: For the 20–40% of people who do not respond to medication or diet, a physician may recommend a treatment that involves more physical risk.
-One such method, a chemical labyrinthectomy, destroys vestibular tissue with injections into the ear of an aminoglycoside antibiotic (gentamicin).
+One such method, a intratympanic gentamicin, destroys vestibular tissue with injections into the ear of the aminoglycoside antibiotic (gentamicin).
 Recently, intratympanic steroid injections have been used with less risk of hearing loss and peristent imbalance.

 Another less conservative treatment method involves surgery.
 Two categories of surgery are available.
 The goal of the first type is to relieve the pressure on the inner ear.
 Surgery to reduce pressure is not as widely used now as it was in the past due to questions about its long-term effectiveness.